-- Defining the target group on the basis of conceptual or normative criteria aimed at providing the best possible description of that group which in the case of Jewry is no minor task in itself; - 2) Identifying the group thus defined based on tools that operationally allow for distinguishing and selecting the target group from the rest of the population-primarily by systematic canvassing of populations and personally ascertaining personal identifications.
-Identification is also often performed through membership lists, distinctive Jewish names, areas of residence, or other random or non-random procedures; and - 3) Covering the target group through appropriate field work-through face-to-face interviews, by telephone, by Internet, or otherwise.
+- 1) Defining the target group on the basis of conceptual or normative criteria aimed at providing the best possible description of that group-which in the case of Jewry is no minor task in itself: - 2) Identifying the group thus defined based on tools that operationally allow for distinguishing and selecting the target group from the rest of the population-primarily by systematic canvassing of populations and personally ascertaining personal identifications.
+Identification is also often performed through membership lists, distinctive Jewish names, areas of residence, or other random or non-random procedures; and - 3) Covering the target group through appropriate field work-through face-to-face interviews, by telephone, by mail, by Internet, or otherwise.
 Most often in the actual experience of social research, and contrary to ideal procedures, the definitional task is performed at the stage of identification, and the identification task is performed at the stage of actual fieldwork.

 It thus clearly appears that the quantitative study of Jewish populations relies mostly on operational, not prescriptive, definitional criteria.
-Its conceptual aspects, far from pure theory, heavily depend on practical and logistical feasibility-not the least, available budgets.
+The main conceptual aspects, besides being rooted in social theory, heavily depend on practical and logistical feasibility-not the least, available research budgets.
 The ultimate empirical step-obtaining relevant data from relevant persons-crucially reflects the readiness of people to cooperate in the data collection effort.
 In recent years, as response rates and cooperation rates have significantly decreased in social surveys (Keeter et al. 2017), the amount, content, and validity of information gathered have been affected detrimentally.
-While response rates for Jewish surveys tend to be much better than general surveys, the quality of the data is certainly being impacted.
+While response rates for Jewish surveys tend to be much better than general surveys, the quality of the data is certainly impacted.

 But no method exists to counter these decreases in response rates and cooperation rates.
-Therefore, research findings reflect, with varying degrees of sophistication, only that which is possible to uncover, namely the degree of indifference to or involvement with feeling Jewish.
+Therefore, research findings reflect, with varying degrees of sophistication, only that which is possible to uncover, namely the degree of indifference to or involvement with feeling Jewish by respondents.
 Something that cannot be uncovered directly can sometimes be estimated through various imperfect indirect techniques.
+However, there exist unsurmountable limits to what research methodologies can deliver.
+For example, large representative samples and small qualitative studies are not interchangeable regarding the answers they can provide to specific research questions.
 Beyond that, we enter the virtual world of beliefs, hopes and fears, myths, and corporate interests.
-No methodology exists to demonstrate the actual nature of some of these claims-at least not within the limits of a non-fiction work such as this.
+No methodology exists to demonstrate the actual nature of some of these claims-at least not within the limits of a non-fiction and non-public-agenda driven work such as this.